Where to eat in and around Playa d'en Bossa, Ibiza: high end to budget

 Mid-range

-On the beach, we find Casa Bonafé Ibiza, a favourite among the gypset for its lush vegetation, earthy tones, chilled vibes and affordable international fare.
-Its international menu features lots of affordable dishes, ranging from fish and seafood, to starters and salads that are ideal for sharing and grilled options.
+On the beach, we find Casa Bonafé Ibiza, a favourite among the gypset for its lush vegetation, earthy tones, chilled vibes and Mediterranean fare with Asian touches.
+Its sensibly-priced menu features lots of dishes that are ideal for sharing.
+The drinks list is extensive, including "beach" themed cocktails, refreshing fruit concoctions and energising smoothies.
+Best of all, it has an easygoing party vibe!

 On the main road that runs along the resort, Tacosanto offers awesome Mexican food, superb drinks from Mexican beers and Micheladas to tequilas and mouth-watering margaritas, all in a colourful setting with classy artwork.
 On top of that, diners have direct access to the interior terrace and pool of the hotel to the rear, where they can take part in Mexican-style fiestas.
 Vamos!